swyannnn/CW2024/README.md

       No explicit cleanup process was implemented when switching game states or exiting the game.
     </td>
     <td>
-      - Failing to release resources when switching states or quitting the game may result in memory leaks and degraded performance.<br>
+      <li>Failing to release resources when switching states or quitting the game may result in memory leaks and degraded performance.</li>
-      - A robust cleanup process ensures proper resource deallocation, improves game stability, and prevents memory leaks.
+      <li>A robust cleanup process ensures proper resource deallocation, improves game stability, and prevents memory leaks.</li>
     </td>
     <td>
       Introduced a comprehensive <code>cleanup()</code> process to ensure efficient resource management.